Unity-Environmental-University/LXD-Documentation/Writerside/topics/Incomplete-Requests.md

 2. Go to the term and course in Canvas
 3. Click on "Settings" in Course Navigation Menu (Sidebar)
 4. Click on "Sections" (Which can be found at the top between Course Details and Navigation)
-5. Under "Add a New Section," type in a name for the section (Could just be "grade appeal," "incomplete," or something similar that describes the purpose of the section) and click "+ Section" to add the new section
+5. Under "Add a New Section," type in a name for the section (Course name and section followed by "-01" (ex.
+ANIM101-04-01)) and click "+ Section" to add the new section
 6. Click the name of your new section
 7. Click "Edit Section"
 8. Edit the start date to a day before the current day at 12:00am and the end date to the deadline date at 11:59pm